 The public convenience on the Recreation Ground has been closed for a number of years.
 Opening these toilets and making them available for use was the most popular choice (62%) when local residents were asked to prioritise the importance of additional amenities.
-The Parish Council is looking to refurbish and re-open this facility but this will be dependent on securing funding.
+The Parish Council is looking to refurbish and re-open this facility which it succeeded in doing in 2019.

-POLICY CAF1: PROTECTION OF EXISTING COMMUNITY AMENITIES & FACILITIES - Proposals for the change of use or redevelopment of an existing community facility, public house or shop should demonstrate that:
+POLICY CAF1: PROTECTION OF EXISTING COMMUNITY AMENITIES & FACILITIES

+Proposals for the change of use or redevelopment of an existing community facility, public house or shop should demonstrate that:

 - a.
 There is no longer any need or demand for the existing community facility; or - b.
 The existing community facility is no longer economically viable; or - c.
-The proposal makes alternative provision for the relocation of the existing community facility to an equally or more appropriate and accessible location within the Parish.
+The proposal makes alternative provision for the relocation of the existing community facility to an equally or more appropriate and accessible location within the parish.